-7.6.
-Conservation & restoration plan
+7.5 Conservation & restoration plan

 The Entity should promote good practices in managing the landscape and biodiversity of the surrounding environment.
-Specifically avoid cocoa beans sourcing from natural habitats.

 There should be conservation and restoration of natural habitat within the region / country where the cocoa production takes place.